DipeshDevkota/DipeshDevkota/README.md

 # 👋 Hi, I'm Dipesh Devkota

-Welcome to my GitHub!
 I'm a passionate software developer, currently focusing on **MERN stack** development.
 I love collaborating on meaningful projects.
 If you're looking to collaborate or learn something new, feel free to reach out!

 - 🔭 **Currently learning**: MERN Stack, Node.js, React, TypeScript
 - 👯 **Looking to collaborate** on exciting projects.